Job Layoff or Termination? | Author: Bram Lecker

 According to the CLC, if your employer conducts a layoff with no intention of a recall, then they may be terminating your employment.
 As a result, they may owe you termination pay.
 In fact, due to a recent decision by the Supreme Court of Canada, the law now imposes strict guidelines for employers terminating federal employees.

-Lecker & Associates are employment and disability lawyers who exclusively advocate for employees of Ontario.
-We’ve been practicing employment law for over 35 years.
-Our Employee Rights Blog is updated frequently and we invite you to visit our site regularly about matters concerning your employment.
+Lecker & Associates are employment and disability lawyers successfully representing employees for over 35 years.
+Our Employee Rights Blog is updated frequently and we invite you to visit regularly about matters concerning your rights and entitlements as employment.

 If you enjoyed this article, please consider sharing it.